 Archie actively promotes the work of the SDWG and Alzheimer Scotland countrywide and has established good network relationships with local professionals.

 Treasurer - Bernard O'Hagan

 Bernard is a Chartered Accountant, working in private practice for Stevenson & Kyles, Glasgow.
 He had a very positive caring experience while looking after his mother who had Alzheimers.
-Bernard is a Committee member of the National Dementia Carers Action Network where he works to try to ensure that current and future carers have the same positive experience that he did whilst caring for his family member.
+Bernard is a Committee member of the National Dementia Carers Action Network where he trys to ensure that current and future carers have the same good experience.

 Bernard has also spoken at an Alzheimer Europe Association conference in Brussels on the experience of carers advocating policy change in Scotland.

 Honorary Secretary - Diane Goldberg

 Diane has extensive experience shaping and delivering business change programmes incorporating cultural change, new business processes and technologies.
 She is passionate about people and supporting people through change personally and professionally.